Roscoe Born

 Roscoe Conklin Born (November 24, 1950 – March 3, 2020) was an American actor and songwriter.
 He is best known for his roles on various television soap operas, most notably as archvillain Mitch Laurence on One Life to Live in six stints between 1985 and 2012.

 Early life and education

 Born was born in Topeka, Kansas.
+Roscoe went to Albert Einstein High School in Kensington, Maryland then attended both Tulane University and Boston University.